 The Challenge: Breaking Into Investment Banking Without Connections

-This guide walks through a step-by-step approach to land an investment banking internship without existing connections, from networking hacks to technical prep.
+This guide walks through a step-by-step approach to land an investment banking internship without existing connections, from networking tactics to interview prep grounded in real IB practice.

 Step 1: Shift Your Mindset